 To assemble the laptop, I slipped the printables into the cover of a three-ring binder.
 Then I folded the binder backward so that the rings faced out.
 Finally, I propped the “screen” up.
 I use a roll of duct tape, a cardboard box, or whatever I happen to have on hand.
 Tada…..instant laptop…..or heart monitor.

 Every medical office has a waiting room.
 You can create one with just a few chairs.
 Add some books so that patients can read as they wait for their appointment to start.

 Add a cot and/or a couple of chairs to part of your play area to create an exam room or hospital room.
-Medical records, prescription pads, hospital id bracelets, and a computer are great additions to a desk area.
-Create a print-rich environment by labeling everything.
+Medical records or patient forms, prescription pads, hospital id bracelets, and a computer are great additions to a desk area.
+Create a print-rich environment by labeling everything with vocabulary cards.

 Doctors and nurses can use a toy stethoscope, blood pressure cuff, otoscope, and thermometer to give patients a thorough medical exam.
 Kids don’t like getting shots, but I always crack up by how much they love GIVING shots.
 Be sure to include some syringes.

 They can clean wounds with cotton balls, sponges, etc. Strips of sheets can serve as bandages so that staff can wrap wounds and injuries.

 Kids love looking at x-rays.
 You can use real x-ray images or printed images on a light table, or you can just hang some on a wall.
 Old cameras….or just a plain box can serve as a x-ray machine.

 When I visit a doctor, I often leave with a prescription.
 Your little doctors can write prescriptions too.
 Create a pharmacy within your dramatic play area where pharmacists can fill those prescriptions.